 Osteopathy is a manual form of therapy that emphasizes the relationship between structure and function and embraces the philosophy that the body has an innate or natural ability to self-regulate and heal itself.

 The key factor that permits this process, is the unimpeded circulation of the body’s fluids such as blood, lymph, cerebrospinal fluid, digestive juices and other cellular fluids.
-Osteopathy helps to facilitate that process by working with the interrelated systems and functions of the body and the health of joints and muscles.
+Osteopathy as a manual therapy helps to facilitate that process by working with the interrelated systems and functions of the body and searches for tissue damage - whether joint, muscular, ligament or visceral, optimizing vital body functions.

 Structural or physical impediments include fascial tensions, scar tissue and adhesions that pull on the organs and skeletal frame.
 Non-structural impediments may include emotional patterns that are responsible for maintaining the body in a certain pattern of adaptation such as impaired breathing patterns or breath holding.